joshurtree/metamorphism/README.md

 ```

 ## Constraints
 By default the module enforces a number of constraints on metamorph children.
 It throws exception when the class is created.
 This is designed to prevent unexpected behavior during runtime.
-These can be partially or wholly ignored using `metamorph_config`.
+These can be partially or wholly ignored using `metamorphism_config`.
 (See below)

-To avoid unpredictable side effects child classes are meant only to change the behavior of an object without containing local state.
+To avoid unpredictable side effects by default child classes are only allowed to change the behavior of an object.
+They cannot maintain their own state.
 Thus they can only implement methods that already exist in the metamorph base and function signatures must match.
-Implementing `__init__` or `__new__` or any attributes also throws an exception In addition child classes can only inherit directly from the base class and it multiple inheritance is forbidden.
+Implementing `__init__` or `__new__` or any attributes also throws an exception.
+In addition child classes can only inherit directly from the base class and multiple inheritance is forbidden.
 The base class is still allowed to use multiple inheritance.

 ## Configuration
-The module can be configured by calling `metamorph_config`.
+The module can be configured by calling `metamorphism_config`.
+It has to be called before any classes are defined.
+Therefore it should be placed near the top of the file and not within a function.
 The following options are available

 | Option | Default | Notes |
 |:-------|:--------|:------|